 – Our study entitled “SARS-CoV-2 deregulates the vascular and immune functions of brain pericytes via Spike protein” published in the journal Neurobiology of Disease, identifying a new mechanism possibly contributing to cerebrovascular complications in COVID-19, was largely covered im the media (among most consulted news in Canada).
 Details: https://ici.radio-canada.ca/rci/fr/nouvelle/1842894/covid-lesions-cerveau-proteine-s-virus-chercheurs-universite-laval-quebec https://www.lapresse.ca/actualites/sciences/2021-11-26/neurologie/un-biologiste-de-l-universite-laval-elucide-un-mystere-de-la-covid-19.php

 – Dr ElAli was awarded a CIHR Tire 2 Canada Research Chair in Molecular and Cellular Neurovascular Interactions and was honoured by the Faculty of Medicine of Université Laval “Virtuoses de la santé 2021”.
 Details: https://www.fmed.ulaval.ca/virtuoses/virtuoses-2021/

-We are glad and proud to annonce that we have received a financial support from the Neuroscience Thematic Research Center (NTRC) of Université Laval to investigate neurovascular impairments underlying the neurological symptoms associated to COVID-19.
+– We are glad to annonce that we have received a financial support from the Neuroscience Thematic Research Center (NTRC) of Université Laval to investigate neurovascular impairments underlying the neurological symptoms associated to COVID-19.

-Congratulations to Dr Rayan Khaddaj-Mallat who received a CIHR prostdoctral for 3 years fellowship for her project entitled “Role of FGFRs in rnodulating fibrogenicity of perivascular cells in cerebrovascular diseases”.
+– Congratulations to Dr Rayan Khaddaj-Mallat who received a CIHR postdoctoral fellowship for 3 years to work on a project entitled “Role of FGFRs in rnodulating fibrogenicity of perivascular cells in cerebrovascular diseases”.